top of page

 Environment

-I believe renewable energy is the future.
-We need to look at incorporating more renewable energy including replacing our aging infrastructure with electric vehicles and solar power to support our city.
+Renewable energy is the future.
+We need to incorporate more renewable energy including replacing our aging infrastructure with electric vehicles and solar power to support our city.

 Responsive & Responsible Government